AndroidNextdoor/katalon-aws-workshop/README.md

 # Katalon AWS Workshop

+PowerPoint slides from the workshop can be found in `Testaholics_Workshop.pptx`

 ### PRE-REQUISITES
 This is a repo used to demonstrate integrations between Katalon and AWS.
 [It accompanies an AWS Kickstarter here](https://github.com/AndroidNextdoor/aws-kickstarter)